Resolution: Eat Breakfast Every Day

 3. Add a sweetener of your choice to the mix.
 Agave syrup, maple syrup and Medjool dates are all great options.
 You can also add spices like cinnamon and nutmeg to trick the palate into thinking your foods taste sweeter than they actually are.

 4. The last thing you'll want to do is add protein sources and / or superfoods.
-Protein and healthy fats, like those found in almond butter, chia seeds and hemp seeds will keep you feeling full until lunchtime!
+Protein and healthy fats, like those found in nut butters, chia seeds and hemp seeds will keep you feeling full until lunchtime!
 Other superfoods, like raw maca powder for a boost of energy, can come in and round out your smoothie.

 When you make the resolution to eat breakfast every day, you're not just changing your habits - you're also changing your attitude.
 It's a nice way to learn to take some time for yourself in the morning, which you might not have been doing before.
 By taking the time to listen to your body and giving it what it needs, you put your own health and your well-being first.
 It's certainly the best thing you can do for yourself!